litter-networks/litter-networks/apps/litter-networker/src/python-utils/lnwordtohtml/README.md

   against S3 before uploading.

 ## Typical Workflow
-1. Run `./convert-docs.sh --dry-run --dump-dir tmp/lnwordtohtml-new`.
+1. Run the converter with `--dry-run --dump-dir tmp/lnwordtohtml-new` (either through the Electron UI’s dry-run toggle or via the CLI command shown above).
 2. Compare `tmp/lnwordtohtml-new` with a golden snapshot from S3 (for example by syncing `s3://lnweb-docs/docs` into `tmp/lnwordtohtml-golden`) and review the diffs.
-3. Once satisfied, run `./convert-docs.sh --no-dry-run`.
+3. Once satisfied, re-run without `--dry-run`.
 This uploads HTML, CSS, assets, updates Dynamo, and automatically requests a CloudFront invalidation for `/knowledge*` and `/docs/styles/*`.
 4. Spot-check `aws.litternetworks.org` (or the Content panel) after the